-We recommend calculating the amounts of these materials that are required to deliver an environmental plan to a similar level of certainty as mineralised rocks that have volumes calculated to define their mineral resources (AusIMM 2012).
+We recommend calculating the amounts of these materials that are required to deliver an environmental plan to a similar level of certainty as mineralised rocks that have volumes calculated to define their mineral resources (AusIMM, 2012).
 In addition, mine scheduling should be completed to ensure these materials are available on the mine site when they are required.
 Once approvals have been given for the project and operations commence, further testing can be undertaken to address uncertainties.
-This is often part of the transition from the pre-mining conceptual AMD management plan to the operational AMD management plan.
+This is often part of the transition from the pre-mining conceptual mine drainage management plan to the operational mine drainage management plan.

-Metal and sulphur contents
+Metalloid and sulphur content